CDTFA Audit vs. IRS Audit – What’s the Difference?

 - IRS audits review income, deductions, and reported federal income

-If your issue is sales tax-related, an IRS rep may not be qualified to help you — and vice versa.
+If your issue is sales tax-related, an IRS representative may not be qualified to help you — and vice versa.
+Understanding what triggers a CDTFA sales tax audit can be the difference between a smooth resolution and a costly dispute.

 2. CDTFA Uses Estimation Methods